scrabbletank/farhome-rules/rulesdoc.md

 Attempt to bring back a creature that has died in the past 10 minutes.
 Make a spellcasting roll, adding 2 terrible die plus a terrible die for every time this creature has died.
 On success the target is brought back to life with 1 wound.
 For the next 3 days they take a -1 to all attributes.

-Add a proficiency die to the roll for every level above 3rd.
+Add an enhanced die to the roll for every level above 3rd.

 ___
 #### Spirit Animal